Thinking and memory changes

 If you have thinking and memory problems, or support someone who does, it’s important to try to plan for the future.

-If your thinking and memory problems get worse, then having plans set in place will make things like managing legal documents, money and your health easier.
+If your thinking and memory problems get worse, then having plans in place will make it easier to manage things like legal documents, money and your health.

 Planning ahead can also reduce stress.
-These are some things to consider, when you feel ready to.
+These are some things to consider, when you feel ready.

 Benefits and financial support

-Feeling in control of your finances is incredibly important for your mental and physical health.
-Find out more about benefits, grants, loans and other support
+Feeling in control of your finances is very important for your wellbeing.
+You may be entitled to benefits, grants, loans and other support

-Advanced care planning is a way to support people to ensure they have the care they want at any stage.
+Advance care planning is a way to ensure you get the care you want at any stage.
 This includes at the end of life.

 By thinking about the future and talking about what you want, you can be more in control about what lies ahead.

-You can learn more about ReSPECT on the Resus website.
+Read more about the ReSPECT process on the Resuscitation Council UK website.

-It can be daunting explaining Parkinson’s to other people.
+It can be difficult explaining Parkinson’s to other people.
 This may be especially true if you’re experiencing thinking and memory changes.
-You may find it difficult or upsetting, or not know what to say.
+You may find it upsetting or not know what to say.

-Other people might include friends, wider family members or your manager at work.
+You may want to tell friends, wider family members or your manager at work about your symptoms.

 There are some benefits about talking to others about these symptoms.
 It can: